Seattle Age Discrimination Lawyers – What Constitutes Age Discrimination?

 Determining Whether You Have a Case of Age Discrimination

-We invite you to contact our firm for a free initial phone consultation with us at your convenience so that we may learn about your case.
+We invite you to contact our firm to schedule a consultation with us at your convenience so that we may learn about your case.

 Because of important deadlines by which an age discrimination case must be filed (known as the statute of limitations), it’s important to contact a lawyer as soon as possible to protect your rights.